itsjoannalee/ProgrammingLanguage/README.md

 ## Setup

-Each folder in this repository corresponds to the labs and assignments as outlined in the respective course syllabus.
 Source files are included in each sub-directory, which can be compiled and run using any standard Java development environment.

 ---

-This README template provides a concise yet comprehensive overview of your coursework, aligning it with the academic framework of your programming courses.
-Adjustments can be made to better fit the specifics of your projects or any additional personal commentary you might wish to include about the work completed.